 But, anything with GS in its name is worth closer inspection in my book, which is why I spent a week living with BMW’s retro-inspired scrambler.
 But did it do enough to earn its iconic G/S moniker?

-You can read my full review of the bike in issue 62 of Adventure Bike Rider magazine, which you can buy HERE, but don’t hang around as the mag is on course to sell out, just like the previous two issues.
+You can read my full review of the bike in issue 62 of Adventure Bike Rider magazine, and you can read that issue on the ABR Digital Library HERE today.
 In the meantime, let’s take a look at five things that impressed me most about the the R nineT Urban G/S.

 A blast from the past